everMitta/everMitta/README.md

 - **Others**: Nginx, OpenAI, Gemini

 ### 🌱 Currently Learning:
-- IA and Machine Learning
+- AI and Machine Learning
 - Flutter

 ### 📫 How to reach me: